Busselton

+Toponymy

+Busselton is named after the Bussell family, one of the four groups of first European settlers to take up residence in the area in 1834.
+The name Busselton was first officially used in June 1835.
+The Bussells, who were not consulted about the name, preferred the name Capel after a relative in England, Capel Carter, but the name Busselton was retained.
+A town named Capel was later established to the north of Busselton.
+The name "The Vasse" was also used for the district interchangeably with "Busselton" until the end of the 19th century.

+In the Noongar language variety spoken by the local Wadandi people, the name of the area is Undalup, which honours 'Undal', "... a great Wadandi Warrior ..." and leader.
+The area is part of the Noongar country known as Wadandi Boodja.

 History

 Pre European settlement and 19th century

 Before white settlement in 1832, and for at least 40,000 years, the Busselton area was home to the Noongar Aboriginal people from the Wardandi and Bibulman language/ancestral groups.
 The colonisation of Western Australia in 1829 had a major impact on the life of the Noongar people.
 Many towns in the Busselton area, such as Wonnerup, Yallingup and Carbunup River, still hold their original Noongar names.
 The Wonnerup massacre of Wardandi Noongar people by European settlers occurred in the vicinity of Wonnerup in 1841.

 The early history of European exploration of the Busselton area focused on the French expedition of 1801 which brought Nicholas Baudin, with his ships Géographe and Naturaliste, to the coast of Western Australia.
 Baudin named Geographe Bay and Cape Naturaliste after his vessels, and named the river Vasse after a sailor, Thomas Vasse, who was lost as he went overboard and was believed to have drowned.

 Busselton was one of the earliest settlements in Western Australia.
 It was first settled by the Bussell family, George Layman, and the Chapman brothers, who relocated there from their location on the Blackwood River.
 John Garrett Bussell first visited Busselton in December 1831, describing the land as follows: "The country as we advanced improved rapidly; the ground on which we trod was a vivid green, unsullied with burnt sticks and blackened grass trees".
 Bussell was granted land in the area in July 1832 and the settlers moved there in April 1834.
 The Bussells established a cattle station which they named Cattle Chosen, which quickly became one of the most prosperous stations in the colony, and as a result, nearly all of the settlers at Augusta relocated to the area within a few years.
 A number of settlers established themselves at Wonnerup, and eventually a contingent of troops was stationed there under Lieutenant Henry Bunbury.
 It was originally intended to locate the townsite at Wonnerup, but the area was low-lying and marshy, and Bunbury considered it unsuitable for a townsite.
 The present area was then recommended by the Surveyor General, John Septimus Roe.